The Homebuyer Glossary

 Borrowed Down Payment

 Borrowed down payment (often referred to as a Flex Down Payment) is a way for an individual to buy a home using borrowed money.
-At Arch we can help you secure your down payment of 20% so that you won’t need to borrow from other 3rd party sources or end up paying mortgage loan insurance – see how it works here.
+At Arch we can help you secure your down payment so that you won’t need to borrow from other 3rd party sources or end up paying mortgage loan insurance.

 Bridge financing is a form of credit that bridges the time between when you need financing and when long-term financing can be secured.
 Often used as funding between the sale of one property and the purchase of another, this short term solution is best used with the help of a professional mortgage broker.